-Except for deferred entry for Reception Year Group children, applications will not normally be considered in advance of the date the place is required, this will be approximately 35 school days for those moving to a new house, and 21 school days for those not moving house.
-However, applications for admission in September 2023 can be made from 1 June 2023.
+Except for deferred entry for Reception Year Group children, applications will not normally be considered in advance of the date the place is required, this will be approximately 35 school days for those moving house, and 21 school days for those not moving house.
+However, applications for admission in September 2024 can be made from 1 June 2024.